 They say it’s the Asian century.
 Asia is the most populous continent at 4.5 billion people, or 60% of the global population.
 In wealth terms, it’s still behind the US and Europe but is growing at a faster pace.

 China has 2 million millionaires and more ultra-high net-worth individuals (> US$50 million) than anywhere else on earth, other than the US.
 But that’s not the only growth area.
 The emerging economies in Asia mean there are a huge number of people emerging from below the poverty line.
 For the first time this new middle class has surplus cash and the ability to plan and spend.
 By 2030 Asia will represent 66% of the global middle-class population and 59% of global middle-class consumption – up from 28% and 23% respectively in 2009.
 This new middle class will all need to be able to track their money, plan their cashflow and investments, and manage their assets.

 In 2017, Asia and Asia-Pacific represented $89 trillion, or 32% of global household wealth – more than Europe and second only to the US.

-Since the start of the millennium, India and China’s economic growth has been significantly than the world average, although growth in the rest of Asia-Pacific was lower than global averages.
+Since the start of the millennium, China and India have had significantly higher growth in wealth than the World average, although growth in the rest of Asia-Pacific was lower than global averages.